yxgong0/Stacked_Text/README.md

 numpy

 ### Usage
+Create ./data folder, and unzip the dataset file to this folder.
+The default code will utilize the static dataset Stacked_Text; if you want to generate the stacked images dynamically in training, download and unzip the ICDAR13_chars file, and change the dataset class in train.py from StackedText_static to StackedText.

-If GPU is available, the code wil automatically use the GPU.
+If GPU is available, the code will automatically use the GPU.
 To train a baseline model, use

 ```shell